 Editor’s Choice: Earth Facts – Top 6 Interesting Facts About Earth

-The very next one in my list of top 6 circular motion examples in real life is stirring food.
 During cooking food, you normally use the oscillatory motion or circular motion.
 For instance, when you stir a cake batter or tea, the mixture will tend to follow a circular path that is equidistant from a central point.

 In fact, there is a lot of mechanical equipment invented to perform the same purpose.
 For instance, for better performance, there are several blades introduced to serve the same function.
 We also use this concept in a Salad Spinner.

 The Salad Spinner generates a fast enough rotating speed that dries the lettuce leaves.
-The ideal idea is that it generates enough force that will break the weak hydrogen bonds that helps water to cling into the lettuce leaves.
+The ideal idea is that it generates enough force that will break the weak hydrogen bonds that helps water to cling to the lettuce leaves.

 This is a common phenomenon though not very common in our daily lives.
 Apart from the Boomerang, we also have another game that is the Discus Throw.
 The release of the discus throws is facilitated by the centripetal force caused by the arm of the athlete.